-Tarsus on Demand’s Local Cloud and Virtual Datacentre offering, built on a partnership with South Africa’s largest tier 1 datacentre provider, makes it possible for partners to build their own cloud businesses that can be scaled as needed.
+Recently upgraded to offer even greater performance, reliability and cost-efficiency, Tarsus on Demand’s Local Cloud and Virtual Datacentre offering is built on a partnership with South Africa’s largest tier 1 datacentre provider, making it possible for partners to build their own cloud businesses that can be scaled as needed.

 We do this by building servers and having them hosted across various points of presence across the country, using only that tier 1 provider’s rack space and power – all of the physical hardware and connections belong to us.

 Working with us, our partners not only have the opportunity to build their own cloud services on top of our vDC solution, but to draw on our in-house experts for assistance in planning, deploying, and support purposes as well.

 Highly recommended: Procure more resources than needed in order to build a buffer that’s able to support any scaling that’s required.
 That way, there’s no need to go through the provisioning process all over again.

 Having total control over the datacentre resources at our disposal means we can offer incredible granularity: should a partner want a specific number of server processor cores and a non-standard amount of RAM, we can accommodate.

 Our vDC offering has access to the entire stack of products and services from popular public cloud providers, which partners can pick and choose from in order to build the services they will on-sell to their customers.

 We offer Silver, Gold, and Platinum levels of SLA-based backup and support.

 Our virtual datacentre offers peace of mind with excellent resiliency that uses automatic host failover clustering that instantly migrates resources to the next available server in the unlikely event of a hardware failure.
 This ensures the maximum uptime of allocated resources by keeping downtime as close to zero as possible.